Valve-Selection Best Practices

 • Does the valve need to be manual or automated?

-• Will the valve operator be lockout type, oval or deadman?
+• Will the valve operator be lockout type, oval, or Deadman?

-• Will the actuator be pneumatic, electric or hydraulic?
+• Will the actuator be pneumatic, electric, or hydraulic?

-For automated valves using pneumatic, electric or hydraulic actuators, the force output of the actuator must be sufficient to overcome valve static friction and dynamic torque.
-Static friction is developed in the metal-to-metal surfaces, seats and seals.
-Dynamic torque is that unbalanced force of the process acting on the plug, disc or ball.
+For automated valves using pneumatic, electric, or hydraulic actuators, the force output of the actuator must be sufficient to overcome valve static friction and dynamic torque.
+Static friction is developed in the metal-to-metal surfaces, seats, and seals.
+Dynamic torque is that unbalanced force of the process acting on the plug, disc, or ball.
 Valve torque requirements are supplied by the manufacturer and are based on the pressure drop across the valve.
-A minimum of 10–20% safety factor should be added to ensure reliable operation.
+A minimum of 10-20% safety factor should be added to ensure reliable operation.
 An on/off actuator positions the valve in the open or closed position.
 Modulating actuators use controllers and positioners to maintain a valve position based on an input signal.

 Valve Accessories

 The final consideration in the valve-selection process is choosing the accessories required to complete the process.
-Accessories are components within a valve-automation system that are required to operate, override and support the actuation assembly.
-Select accessories based on the valve, actuator and control-system requirements.
-These requirements can include: solenoids; switches; Indicators; overrides; positioners; and gages.
+Accessories are components within a valve-automation system that are required to operate, override, and support the actuation assembly.
+Select accessories based on the valve, actuator, and control system requirements.
+These requirements can include solenoids; switches; Indicators; overrides; positioners; and gages.

 Solenoid valves — simple electronic devices ideal for fluid shutoff and switching in general-service applications — are connected to the actuator either directly or remotely, so compact size and reliability are of concern.
 Solenoid valves are used on every pneumatically actuated valve and are also used as automated valves for small lines between 1/4 and 2 in.
 The difference between a solenoid valve and an automated valve is that solenoid valves do not support accessories.
 Where an automated control valve would be used in a process-control application due to its ability to use an accessory switch to confirm its operation, solenoid valves would fail due to their lack of that additional functionality.

 Limit switches (valve position indicators) are connected directly to the actuator and must be compact, due to size constraints.
-The must also be highly visible and have the ability to provide reliable feedback to the control system.
+They must also be highly visible and have the ability to provide reliable feedback to the control system.
 An unreliable switch will upset continuous process control and adversely affect quality and safety.

 Positioners are devices used to position a modulating valve based on a control signal and are also attached to the actuator.
 Newer digital (smart) positioners are advantageous because they are more reliable and have more installation options than analog positioners.
 They are microprocessor-based and can also provide valuable fieldbus communications and diagnostic information.

-Article featured on www.chemengonline.com
+Article featured on www.chemengonline.com.